IVF Success Rates

 Why can pregnancy rates differ between fertility centers?
-IVF pregnancy rates can appear higher because a higher number of embryos are transferred, or programs may limit the type and age of patients they treat.
+IVF pregnancy rates can appear higher because a higher number of embryos are transferred, or infertility clinics may limit the type and age of patients they treat.
 To make sure the patient is comparing "apples to apples", average number of embryos transferred should be presented.
 For example, a pregnancy rate that is 30% where an average of 2 embryos are transferred is not necessarily worse than a pregnancy rate that is 50% where an average of 4 embryos are transferred.
 In general, the number of embryos transferred increases as a woman gets older to compensate for the increasing chance that an older woman will have a miscarriage.
-IVF FLORIDA physicians adhere to SART guidelines related to the number of embryos to transfer.
-Pregnancy rates may also be negatively effected due to a higher number of cancelled cycles or missing birth outcome data.
+IVF FLORIDA doctors adhere to SART guidelines related to the number of embryos to transfer.
+Pregnancy rates may also be negatively affected due to a higher number of cancelled cycles or missing birth outcome data.
 This impact is discussed further below under Success Rates: Terminology.

 Multiple gestations refer to a pregnancy in which two or more fetuses are present in the uterus.
-At IVF FLORIDA, we consider multiple gestations as a complication, even twins.
+At IVF FLORIDA, our fertility specialists consider multiple gestations as a complication, even twins.
 However, given the nature of IVF and the desire to achieve a pregnancy, physicians will counsel and advise you on the number of embryos to return to your uterus based on your individual medical situation.
 IVF FLORIDA promotes single embryo transfer, where appropriate.